15 Easy Pantry Upgrades for a Healthier 2018

 Halo Top instead of ice cream

 The Nutrition Twins say this one is a personal favorite and one they often recommend to clients looking to keep their sweet tooth in check.
 “Halo Top is a lightened-up, decadent-tasting dessert making it a fantastic swap for calorie-loaded indulgences like ice cream.
 Each flavor has just 60-90 calories per serving with six grams of protein and three grams of fiber, all of which work to prevent sugar highs and crashes and keep blood sugar stable.”
-Check out 50 other healthy supermarket finds.
+Check out these other healthy supermarket finds.

 Cassava Crunch instead of potato chips